 So 6000 people participated and I got to pick 5 plugins and got the CSR (Classic Studio Reverb) plugin as well.
 After debating for an hour over which plugins to get, (all of them were incredibly enticing) I went with these:

 Registration on the product wasn’t too bad.
 Once again I used the digital option so my info was online for me to see.
 With the first copy I got in 2003 I had to register as a user on IK Multimedia and go through all of that to install but from what I remember it wasn’t much of an ordeal.
 I think that particular part was the majority of the process and even that wasn’t much.
 I authorized in Pro Tools so each experience could be different, but I’m sure it involves the similar “enter the serial number of your product then either authorize online or offline bit.”
-You get 5 authorizations which should be more than enough as long as you’re not reformatting your computer alot (which I am subject to do quite a bit.)
-Of course you can avoid all of this by purchasing what they call an “iKey” not THIS Ikey but a USB dongle that has your licenses on it thus sparing yourself the time it takes to read that whole paragraph.
-You’re probably asking why I put that at the end… Well its because I’m self centered and had to write it so I wanted you to have to read it.
+You get 5 authorizations which should be more than enough as long as you’re not reformatting your computer a lot (which I am subject to do quite a bit.)
+Of course, you can avoid all of this by purchasing what they call an “iKey” a USB dongle that has your licenses on it thus sparing yourself the time it takes to read that whole paragraph.

 T-RackS Classic Equalizer:

 T-RackS Classic Equalizer is basically a high quality six-band parametric EQ, that they made to especially shine in a mastering environment but can also be used on individual tracks as either a mono or stereo plugin.

 - 4th order High-pass filter, from 16 Hz to 5.3 kHz